PedroSantanaDev/pms/README.md

 - [.NET SDK](https://dotnet.microsoft.com/download) (version 8) the setup will try to install .NET if it is not install but if it fails please install manually
 - PowerShell (version 5.1 or later recommended)

-## Setup Instructions - Manual Download or Using Git
+## Setup Instructions

-### Manual Download
+### Manually Download The Project

-When using this option make sure you do not have some agresive Antivirus that might consider the zip contain a virus.
+When using this option make sure you do not have some agresive Antivirus that might consider the zip contains a virus.

 You can manually download the project as a ZIP file by following these steps:

-1. Navigate to the repository on GitHub: https://github.com/PedroSantanaDev/pms.git
-2. Click on the green "Code" button located near the top-right corner of the page.
+1. Click on the green "Code" button located near the top-right corner.
-3. Select "Download ZIP" from the dropdown menu.
+2. Select "Download ZIP" from the dropdown menu.
-4. Save the ZIP file to your desired location on your local machine.
+3. Save the ZIP file to your desired location on your local machine.
-5. Extract the contents of the ZIP file to a folder.
+4. Extract the contents of the ZIP file to a folder.

-###  Using Git
+###  Clone Using Git

 You can clone the repository to your local machine using Git.